 Chemotherapy is sometimes used for hormone-refractory prostate cancer and is under investigation as a treatment option for earlier stages of the disease.

 Prostate cancer risk appears to be increasing worldwide, a trend that may be due in part to the globalization of Western eating habits, as well as increases in body weight.
 Consumption of dairy products, eggs, and saturated fat is associated with increased risk.
 Conversely, evidence is accumulating that certain healthful dietary patterns may reduce the risk for prostate cancer.

 The following principal issues have emerged in research on diet and prostate cancer:

 Maintenance of a healthy weight.
 Obesity is linked with increased risk of developing aggressive prostate cancer, and weight gain in adulthood is associated with prostate cancer mortality.
 Some evidence suggests that weight loss of > 10 pounds over 10 years in mid-adulthood may reduce prostate cancer incidence, and that weight loss with the help of exercise may reduce the incidence of aggressive cancers and prostate cancer-specific mortality.

 Healthful dietary patterns.
 White men following a vegan diet were found to have a 37% lower risk for prostate cancer, compared with other men, a statistically significant difference.
-For African Americans, the risk reduction was 31% and was not statistically significant.
+For Black men, the risk reduction was 31% and was not statistically significant.
 Men whose diets were more nutritious, as assessed by the Alternate Healthy Eating Index (AHEI-2010) and the Healthy Eating Index (HEI-2005), had a 7% and 8% lower risk for prostate cancer, respectively.
 Components of these diets that have been associated with this reduced risk include legumes, lycopene, garlic, and cruciferous vegetables (see below).

 Animal Products and Increased Risk